hide-wow/speak-py/README.md

   </a>

 Info:
-* Speak was coded by Steraky, so yes I'm the only developer on this project :smile:.
+* Speak was coded by Steraky, so yes I'm the only developer on this project.
 * It is the only messaging tool on terminal and without logs!

 ### Coded With